 Two Options You May Want to Include For Coverage Would Be Blanket Coverage and Individual Coverage.

 Note that the highest total payable per item is based on your choice of insurance.
-Whether you choose Blanket or Individual coverage, see to it that you discuss this to your insurance agent to guide you regarding your overall farm insurance needs.
+Whether you choose Blanket or Individual coverage, discuss this with your agent to guide your overall farm insurance needs.

-Workers Compensation - State laws apply for workers’ compensation differently for farmworkers.
-Only a very few states require farm owners to protect agricultural workers from on-the-job injuries by buying a workers’ compensation policy.
-Some states require farm owners to provide coverage only if the combined salary of farm workers goes beyond the maximum dollar amount.
-Farms that are not required by law to have worker’s compensation can voluntarily give benefits to injured workers by purchasing voluntary compensation coverage.
+State laws apply for workers’ compensation differently for farmworkers.
+Only a very few states require farm owners to protect agricultural workers from work injuries with workers’ compensation insurance.
+Some states require farms to cover only if the combined salary of farm workers goes beyond the maximum dollar amount.
+Farms required by law to have worker’s compensation can voluntarily give benefits to injured workers by purchasing voluntary compensation coverage.

-In conclusion, it’s up to you to decide whether to get farm insurance or not.
-However, with the factors mentioned above, it is seen how this said insurance can be a form of assurance regarding the state of your farm’s wellbeing.
-If you have any questions or inquiries, call us and we’ll get back to you as soon as we can.
+Yes, it’s up to you to decide whether to get farm insurance or not.
+However, with the factors mentioned above, insurance can be a form of assurance regarding the state of your farm’s wellbeing.